Wiener-Chaos Approach to Optimal Prediction: Abstract

 \section{Abstract}

-In this work we combine Wiener chaos expansion approach to study the dynamics of a stochastic system with the classical problem of the prediction of a Gaussian process based on part of its sample path.
-This is done by considering special bases for the Gaussian space $\mathcal G$ generated by the process, which allows us to obtain an orthogonal basis for the Fock space of $\mathcal G$ such that each basis element is either measurable or independent with respect to the given samples.
-This allows us to easily derive the chaos expansion of a random variable conditioned on part of the sample path.
+The chaos expansion of a general non-linear function of a Gaussian stationary increment process conditioned on its past realizations is derived.
+This work combines Wiener chaos expansion approach to study the dynamics of a stochastic system with the classical problem of the prediction of a Gaussian process based on a realization of its past.
+This is done by constructing a special basis for the Fock space of the Gaussian space generated by the process, such that each basis element is either measurable or independent with respect to the given samples.
+This property of the basis allows us to derive the chaos expansion of a random variable conditioned on part of the sample path.
 We provide a general method for the construction of such basis when the underlying process is Gaussian with stationary increment.
-We evaluate the bases elements in the case of the fractional Brownian motion, which leads to a prediction formula for this process.
+We evaluate the basis elements in the case of the fractional Brownian motion, which leads to a prediction formula for this process.